Liza with a Z

 Liza with a "Z" is a 1972 concert film made for television, starring Liza Minnelli, produced by Fred Ebb and Bob Fosse.
 Fosse also directed and choreographed the concert, and Ebb wrote and arranged the music with his song-writing partner John Kander.
 All four had recently completed the successful film adaptation of Cabaret.
 According to Minnelli, Liza with a "Z" was "the first filmed concert on television".
-Singer sponsored the production, even though producers did their best to prevent the sponsors from seeing rehearsals, fearing they would backout due to Minnelli's short skirts.
+Singer sponsored the production, even though producers did their best to prevent the sponsors from seeing rehearsals, fearing they would back out due to Minnelli's short skirts.

-Filmed on May 31 at the Lyceum Theatre in New York, after only eight weeks of rehearsals, the concert was shot with eight 16mm film cameras at the insistence of Fosse, in contrast to other television specials of the time which were all shot on videotape.
+Filmed on May 31 at the Lyceum Theatre in New York, after eight weeks of rehearsals, the concert was shot with eight 16 mm film cameras at the insistence of Fosse, in contrast to other television specials of the time which were all shot on videotape.

 Throughout the concert Minnelli sings and dances to a variety of popular songs, highlights from Cabaret, and material specifically written for her by Kander and Ebb—most notably the title song.
 Minnelli is often accompanied on stage by dancers, backup singers, and musicians.
 Costumes were designed by Halston, who was also a friend of Minnelli's.
 Marvin Hamlisch was selected by Kander and Ebb to be music coordinator.

 First broadcast by NBC on September 10, 1972, it went on to win four Emmys and a Peabody Award.
 Kay Gardella of the New York Daily News reviewed the film as being "sensational with an S." After the initial broadcast, NBC re-ran the concert only twice more and did not screen it again after 1973.
 The film was not seen for over thirty years and was thought lost until 1999, when Michael Arick discovered that Minnelli owned the copyright and the two set about restoring the negatives.